 Optimize the three elements to maximize the impact of BJ Fogg’s Behavior Model

-As we revisit the Fogg Model graph, you can see that each element warrants its own effort and consideration because the message’s impact is only maximized when all three work in unison:
+As we revisit the Fogg Model graph, you can see that each element warrants its own effort and consideration.
+Because the message only has impact when all three work in unison:

-For instance, when ability factors (e.g. traits like affordability or usefulness), are deemed hard to accomplish by a consumer, a high level of motivation is necessary for the trigger to prompt success.
-Conversely, if a product or service is easily afforded, understood, or acquired, the ease of ability requires a much lower motivation level for the trigger to create success.
+For instance, when ability factors (e.g. traits like affordability or usefulness), are hard to accomplish by a consumer.
+A high level of motivation is necessary for the trigger to prompt success.

 The message must be consistent

-Of course, the most successful marketing strategies are those where the different components work well with each other and mutually foster engagement and action.
-Message matching is a critical factor in ultimately creating an enticing and emphatic message that leads to sales conversions.
-The message between a source ad and the accompanying post-click landing page must be consistent in design, tone, and content to breed a sense of familiarity and reliability from a consumer’s perspective.
+Of course, the most successful marketing strategies are those where the different components work well with each other.
+Message matching is a critical factor in ultimately creating an enticing and emphatic message for sales conversions.
+The message between a source ad and the accompanying landing page must be consistent in design, tone, and content.

 Since success in advertising is often defined by a campaign’s ability to trigger some sort of emotional response from the consumer, even a small one, familiarity and reliability are critical components in creating an environment conducive to generating those emotional responses.

-If a consumer expects a particular atmosphere but experiences something altogether different, the BJ Fogg Behavior Model tells us a marketing strategy’s ability to persuade is severely hampered by such inconsistencies.
-Jarring a consumer with a mismatched message between an ad and a post-click landing page is a quick way to destroy ROI and any hopes for a successful campaign and expanding sales.
+If a consumer expects a particular atmosphere but experiences something altogether different.
+Jarring a consumer with a mismatched between an ad and a landing page is a quick way to destroy ROI.

-In the following Mini example, the source ad uses a sales event as the motivation to prompt a user to click through.
+In the following Mini example, the source ad uses a sales event as motivation.
 However, once the corresponding page loads, there is absolutely no mention of the sale.
 This is the sort of mismatched message that can make conversions nearly impossible to achieve.
-Any sense of affordability in the price and reliability of the message have been severely hampered.

 Leverage the perception of scarcity